paulbastian/draft-bastian-jose-dvs/draft-todo-yourname-protocol.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "JOSE algorithms for ECDH-MAC-based signatures"
-abbrev: "TODO - Abbreviation"
+abbrev: "ECDH-MAC for JOSE"
 category: info

 docname: draft-todo-yourname-protocol-latest